bthurlow/nativescript-imagecropper/README.md

 width  | number | The width of the image you would like returned. height | number | The height of the image you would like returned.

+### Additional notes for Android
+You can override library colors just specifying colors with the same names in your colors.xml file.
+For example:

+<color name="ucrop_color_toolbar">#000000</color>

+This will make toolbar color black if specified inside you application colors.xml file.

+(thanks to @chrispoket99 for mentioning this)

 ### Returned Result Arguments

 Argument | Type        | Result(s)